zhaff/Powershell-SharePoint-Access-Checker/README.md

 2) Install PowerShell SharePoint module according to your SharePoint version here: https://github.com/sharepoint/pnp-powershell/releases

+3) Add your SharePoint URLS in file "SiteCollectionList.csv" (you can use Notepad)

-3) Open file "sp-checker.ps1" using Notepad
+4) Open file "sp-checker.ps1" using Notepad

-4) Modify the existing settings
+5) Modify the existing settings

 ```sh
 # Enter your username here